 Specialized Sirrus is a very popular hybrid bike.
 The frame is lightweight aluminium, but the fork is made from steel.
 Pannier and mudguard mounts are available with this design, which makes it a great commuter bike.

 However, there were some issues with the comfort.
 Unlike some of the others on this list, the frame is set very low, creating a difficult upright position to maintain during certain areas of the commute.

 For the price point, this bike does not offer as much of the “hybrid” features as other options on this list.View the bike on Evans Cycles now

 This hybrid bike caters to all-terrain cycling and will have wider tires as well as a front end suspension.
 If you like to experiment with off-roading and want that all-purpose cycling machine, then the CrossFire is definitely our top choice.

 The fork offers over 75mm of travel, and you can adjust to provide a sturdier ride for long commutes.
 However, the tires are particularly wide with this model, which uses 42mm Kendra tires.
 The extra spring will take some getting used to if you are used to smooth road riding.

 We absolutely enjoyed riding the Cannondale Bad Boy B. It has a similar design to the German-engineered Canyon on this list, but it has some new upgrades to the 2017 model.
 This includes a lefty fork.
 The 2016 model had 28mm Schwalbe tires that also allowed for quicker commutes, but the wide bars make it more difficult to navigate during congestion on the roads.

 This is always a good choice for the value if you are looking for a hydraulic bike with a comfortable riding design.
 This is also ideal for commuters who have long trips and just want to spend a little bit less than some of the others on this list.
-You can find this bike for about £750 in most cycling shops.View the bike on Evans Cycles now
+You can find this bike for about £750 in most cycling shops.Check the bike out on Evans Cycles